ChristopherBiscardi/weather-cli-email-courses/basic-course/001-introducing-rust.md

 First it compiled the `weather-cli` binary at version `0.1.0` from the directory `/Users/chris/rust-adventure/weather-cli`.

-Then it finished and gaves us some metadata.
+Then it finished and gave us some metadata.
 We built our binary in debug-mode, which is faster to compile and slower to run, so we see `unoptimized + debuginfo` and how long the compile took.

-Finally, cargo ran the binary for us, and gives us the path to the compiled binary that it ran.
+Finally, cargo ran the binary for us, and gave us the path to the compiled binary that it ran.
 This path is in `target/`, which is where all of our build artifacts will end up. `target/debug` is the folder for debug artifacts, and `target/release` would be where our release artifacts would be stored.
 Since the Rust compiler is an incremental compiler, the target directory is also where intermediary compilation artifacts are stored.
 This is why the second compile is faster than the first.

 Our program used a `println!` to print some output to stdout, and we also see that `Hello, world!` was printed out when our binary ran.